Changissnz/selfinterest/README.md

 of the effacement persists.
 Self-deprecation, as something that affects only the self that commits it, would not be practical for self-interest.
-In practice, self-deprecation works its effects, not contained only to the self that uses it, by appealing to the propensities of others' cognition.
+In practice, self-deprecation works its effects, not contained only to the self that uses it, by appealing to the propensities of others' conceptual identities.
 The topics of self-deprecation are frequently those categorized as the universal concept, practiced by virtually all societies structured in some form of socio-economic implementation, such as "chivalry", "honor", "honesty", "modesty", "servitude",